ansible/ansible/docs/docsite/rst/windows_setup.rst

 * If using Kerberos authentication, check ``Service\Auth\CbtHardeningLevel`` is not set to ``Strict``

-* When using Basic or Certificate auth, check the user set by ``ansible_user`` is a local account and not a domain account.
+* When using Basic or Certificate auth, check the user is a local account and not a domain account.
 Domain accounts do not work over Basic and Certificate auth.

 HTTP 500 Error
 ++++++++++++++